 Ensure the solar installer has conducted a site assessment before starting your project and finalizing the numbers.
 Many unknowns can be revealed when a solar professional gets on your roof or into your electrical room.
 It is very difficult to accurately quote from air photos without checking the condition of your roof, looking in your attic, conducting a shade analysis to account for trees, buildings and structures (and communities such as Canmore and Banff, from the mountains) in addition to assessing your electrical panel.

-Get an accurate estimate on your return on investment.
-Although solar is much more affordable due to a number of reasons and the number of years required to pay back the system cost has diminished, ensure that you are not being sold a time frame or cost reduction in electricity that is unrealistic.
+Get an accurate estimate of your return on investment.
+Although solar is much more affordable and the number of years required to pay back the system cost has diminished, ensure that you are not being sold a time frame or cost reduction in electricity that is unrealistic.
+Many organizations indicate the time to pay off your investment is shorter than it could possibly be to make their quote more appealing.